Hey Hey It's Saturday: Move to primetime

-Hey Hey retained its loyal following well into the 1990s - at one point between 1992 and 1994 also screening on TVNZ in primetime, before being moved to late Saturday nights—but Ernie Carroll decided to retire in 1994, taking Ossie Ostrich with him.
-Other characters including "Plucka Duck" were brought in prior to his retirement to partially fill the void left by Carroll's departure.
-In the late 1980s a cartoonist, Andrew Fyfe, was added to the team, offering visual gags similar to Blackman and Tregonning's audio contributions.
-In 1992 Fyfe started his own children's game show on Nine called GuessWhat?.
-On this show he drew picture puzzles in front of two teams of children.
-A number of Somers-Carroll produced "Red Faces" and "Best of Hey Hey" specials screened and were rescreened with high ratings for their timeslots.
+Hey Hey retained its loyal following well into the 1990s—at one point between 1992 and 1994 also screening on TVNZ (briefly) in primetime, before later being moved to late Saturday nights due to low ratings and eventually being cancelled—but Ernie Carroll decided to retire in 1994, taking Ossie Ostrich with him.
+Other characters, including "Plucka Duck", were brought in prior to his retirement to partially fill the void left by Carroll's departure.
+In the late 1980s, a cartoonist, Andrew Fyfe, was added to the team, offering visual gags similar to Blackman and Tregonning's audio contributions.
+In 1992, Fyfe started his own children's game show on Nine called GuessWhat?.
+On this show, he drew picture puzzles in front of two teams of children.
+A number of Somers–Carroll-produced "Red Faces" and Best of Hey Hey specials screened and were rescreened with high ratings for their timeslots.
 The show also had a lane named after it near its studios.

-In 1998, Russell Gilbert got his own Somers-Carroll sketch comedy show on Nine, The Russell Gilbert Show, which lasted a year.
+In 1998, Russell Gilbert got his own Somers–Carroll sketch comedy show on Nine, The Russell Gilbert Show, which lasted a year.
 Also in that year, Hey Hey went full circle and became a Saturday morning kids TV show again, in the form of a separate show called Plucka's Place.
 This was hosted by Plucka Duck and Livinia Nixon.
 Livinia soon went on to co-host the main show.
 A wide range of Plucka merchandise was released to complement the new program.